devdwi2812/dev/readme.md

-## CELL
+# CELL

-Single computation unit for simple I/O and (temporary) storage.
+Like neuron cells in biology, Cell is a single computation unit for simple I/O with attached storage.
+Its main purpose is to be easily integrated and stackable to any JavaScript app, enabling it with additional processing on an abstracted level.

 Works on the client (browser) with IndexedDB and on the server (node.js) with LevelDB.

+## Features

+* Storing string & blob data
+* Compute and analyze existing data
+* Save and load a persistent state

 ## Install